 Noah was the beginning of our race; yet, uncircumcised, along with his children he went into the ark.

 Melchizedek, the priest of the Most High, was uncircumcised; to whom also Abraham, the first who received circumcision after the flesh, gave tithes, and he blessed him: after whose order God declared, by the mouth of David, that He would establish the everlasting priest.

 Therefore to you alone this circumcision was necessary, in order that the people may be no people, and the nation no nation; as also Hosea, one of the twelve prophets, declares.

-Justin looks back to before the law of Moses observing there were people righteous in God’s sight.
+This is similar to Paul’s argument regarding Abrahams counting of righteousness prior to circumcision and the law.
+Justin looks further back to before the law of Moses and notes there were many righteous in God’s sight.
 They didn’t have to observe the law of Moses in order to appear righteous before God.

 Abraham justified by faith